A guest blog by Vanessa Longley.

 If you’re looking for more insight, tips and support to get better results check out the Lucidity Network.

 The Lucidity Network is designed to help you take the lead in getting the results you want.
 It’s a pick and mix of online and offline practical tools and advice as well as access to a dynamic network of expertise.
-It’s open for new members until 15 November.
-Hurry though because places are limited.
-For more information and to sign up go here.
+We’re open for new members a few times a year.
+Sign up to the waiting list to be the first to know when the Network is open for new members.
+In the meantime you can join the Lucidity Community free Facebook group for clearer thinking and better results.